Kasal (2018 film): Music

 The song "Tagpuan", performed by Moira Dela Torre, served as the film's theme song.

 Reception

-Box office results
+Box office

-On its opening day in cinemas nationwide, the film earned ₱10 million, and thirteen days since its general release, its box office reached approximately ₱100 million.
+On its opening day in cinemas nationwide, the film earned ₱10 million, and after thirteen days since its general release, its box office reached approximately ₱100 million.

-Aside from its domestic box office results, a report from The New York Times showed that the film entered the Top 20 in the United States box office over the weekend of May 2018 and it earned $329,153 (converted to ₱17.3 million, based in May 2018 exchange rate) from 57 theaters.
+Aside from its domestic box office results, a report from The New York Times showed that the film entered the Top 20 in the United States box office over the weekend of May 2018, and it earned $329,153 (converted to ₱17.3 million, based on the May 2018 exchange rate) from 57 theaters.